-- (1) Reflects salary amounts actually paid during the year indicated. - (2) Reflects the grant date fair value of stock awards as determined pursuant to Accounting Standards Codification ("ASC") Topic 718.
-See Note 14, Stock-based Compensation in the notes to the consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2019.
-The amount includes awards that are subject to performance conditions, valued at the grant date based upon the probable outcome of the performance goals pursuant to ASC Topic 718, as follows: Mr. McCormick-\$485,509; Ms. Lauber-\$195,383; Mr. Hagelin-\$157,101; and Mr. Sievert-\$138,040.
-The value of these awards at the grant date assuming that the maximum level of performance conditions would be achieved is as follows: Mr. McCormick-\$882,743; Ms. Lauber-\$355,242; Mr. Hagelin-\$285,638; and Mr. Sievert-\$250,982. - (3) Reflects the actual payouts for the 2019, 2018 and 2017 Annual Incentive Plan, respectively. - (4) There were no above market or preferential earnings on nonqualified deferred compensation in 2019.
-The amounts shown for 2018 and 2017 have been restated to remove the earnings on nonqualified deferred compensation previously disclosed, because the earnings were not above-market or preferential, and to remove any negative changes in actuarial present value, in each case consistent with the SEC's disclosure requirements.
-Messrs.
-Janik, McCormick, Hagelin and Sievert were participants in the Douglas Dynamics, L.L.C.
-Salaried Pension Plan until we terminated the Plan in the fourth quarter of 2019.
-Upon termination of the Plan, we either purchased annuities for participants or permitted them to roll over their benefits into other retirement plans.
-Distributed amounts were attributable to changes in pension value from prior years and the present value of the accumulated pension benefit under the Plan on December 31, 2019 for each of the participating named executive officers was zero.
-The distributed amounts are therefore not disclosed as a negative change in pension value or otherwise as 2019 compensation. - (5) Reflects Company contributions to the 401(k) plan, Company contributions to the Douglas Dynamics Nonqualified Deferred Compensation Plan and the cost of Company-paid insurance premiums and executive physicals.
+(1)Reflects salary amounts actually paid during the year indicated.

+- (2) Reflects the grant date fair value of stock awards as determined pursuant to Accounting Standards Codification ("ASC") Topic 718.
+See Note 14, Stock-based Compensation in the notes to the consolidated financial statements contained in our Annual Report on Form 10-K for the year ended December 31, 2023.
+The amount includes awards that are subject to performance conditions, valued at the grant date based upon the probable outcome of the performance goals pursuant to ASC Topic 718, as follows: Mr. McCormick-\$613,203; Ms. Lauber-\$187,676; Ms. Evans-\$67,605; and Mr. Van Genderen-\$74,964.
+The value of these awards at the grant date assuming that the maximum level of performance conditions would be achieved is as follows: Mr. McCormick-\$2,555,010; Ms. Lauber -\$781,985; Ms. Evans-\$281,687; and Mr. Van Genderen-\$312,348. - (3) Reflects the actual payouts for the 2023, 2022, and 2021 Annual Incentive Plan, respectively. - (4) There were no above market or preferential earnings on nonqualified deferred compensation. - (5) Reflects Company contributions to the 401(k) plan, Company contributions to the Douglas Dynamics Nonqualified Deferred Compensation Plan and the cost of Company-paid insurance premiums and executive physicals.
 See table below.